astropy/pyvo/docs/mivot/example.rst

 .. important::
    Similar to the previous example, this code can be used with any VOTable with data mapped to MANGO.
    It contains no features specific to the Vizier output.

    It avoids the need for users to build SkyCoord objects by hand from VOTable fields, which is never an easy task.

-The next section provides some tips to use the API documented in the annoter `page <annoter.html>`_.
+The next section provides some tips to use the API documented in the :ref:`annoter page <mivot-annoter>`.